CHOA begins construction of 8-story medical office building in Brookhaven

 The site where the building is going up is located on the property where the former 19-story Executive Park Motor Hotel was located and imploded in 2014.

 Preliminary plans are to have the building finished next year.
-City officials said CHOA has up to two years to finish the project, but no timeline has been filed with the city.